© 2019 Baptist Health. All Rights Reserved.

 Your strategy for weight loss should include healthy eating, physical activity and other behavioral changes, according to the National Institutes of Health.

 You should also plan on weight loss happening gradually, rather than all at once.
-Studies show that people who lose 1 or 2 pounds per week are more likely to keep it off, notes the Centers for Disease Control and Prevention.
+Studies show that people who lose 1 or 2 pounds a week are more likely to keep it off, notes the Centers for Disease Control and Prevention.

 If you join a weight-loss program, make sure it is run by a credentialed health professional, such as a registered dietitian, an exercise physiologist or a medical doctor.
 Beware of less-credible programs that promise fast or effortless results.